prativahq/nemu-marketing-website/public/blogs/2024-09-06-make-a-copy-of-the-will-and-other-smart-ideas-my-grandma-taught-me.md

 **2. Document the Stories of the Family Heirlooms**

 My grandmother took the time to label many heirlooms with their history—where something came from, who it belonged to, and why it’s significant to our family.
 When we rolled our eyes  - “we know the stories!”
-“You’re wasting your time!”, she’d remind us how easy that kind of info can get lost over generations.
+“You’re wasting your time!”, she’d remind us how easily that kind of information can get lost over generations.
 Documentation not only helps keep family stories alive but also prevents disputes about who gets what.
 The good news is that the Nemu app helps you create a digital catalog of photos with descriptions, which can be shared with family members and updated as needed.

 **3. Create a “When I’m Gone” Folder**